 Farabi is reported to have adopted the ascetic robe of Sufis.
 The source is Ibn al-Qifti (1172-1258), an Egyptian Arab annalist.
 This detail has provoked some disagreements; the reason for wearing such robes discernibly varied.
 If true, the preference of Farabi might be explained by a celibate lifestyle (he is reported to have died a bachelor).
 However, it is clear enough that Farabi was not a typical renunciate; his conceptual approach differed radically from pietist attitudes generally expressed by Sufis.
-Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Ian R. Netton, Al-Farabi and his School, London: Routledge, 1992, p.
-7).
+Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Netton 1992:7).

 In this capacity, some commentators say that he attempted a philosophical reconciliation of Aristotle with Islam, something of considerable relevance at that era.
 Nevertheless, there are strong indications that Farabi considered philosophy to be superior to religion.
 The crux of the matter is that he contributed his own “neo-Aristotelian” philosophical system.

 His corpus extends to over a hundred attributed works; only a proportion of these have survived.
 Many of his extant works are devoted to logic and the philosophy of language.
 The confrontation between Greek and Arabic raised problems for philosophical solution in language.
-Many centuries before J. L. Austin (entry no. 5) and Wittgenstein (entry no. 8), Farabi made his own analysis of language, though in very different circumstances.
+Many centuries before J. L. Austin and Wittgenstein, Farabi made his own analysis of language, though in very different circumstances.